HtmlUnit/htmlunit-android/README.md

 **Download**

-For maven, you would add:
+For maven, you simply use this dependency instead of the usual htmlunit dependency:

     <dependency>
         <groupId>net.sourceforge.htmlunit</groupId>